Jacob-Ritchey/Fudgel/README.md

 - **Fudgel Runtime:** Developing the "Fudgel Browser" for running .paf files directly.

+# 🚀 Why "Fudgel"?
+Derived from the archaic English word meaning "to pretend to work when in reality one is not doing anything."
+Fudgel is the ultimate "lazy" orchestrator.
+It doesn't perform calculations, it doesn't paint pixels, and it doesn't manage memory.
+It simply describes the intent, allowing the engine to handle the heavy lifting with game-engine efficiency.

 # 🤝 Contributing

 Fudgel is a part of the ProtoSpeech foundation.
 If you are interested in the intersection of ECS, functional programming, and high-performance UI orchestration, we’d love to hear from you.